geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-19/meeting-transcript.md

 Next.

 ##### **Chenyu** [[00:40:16](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=2416)]
-So Lama training.
+So LLaMA training.

 ##### **Wozeparrot** [[00:40:18](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=2418)]
 So last week, we have a birch training with flash attention now.
 It's pretty good.
 It is slower than normal attention, but it's also not really comparable, because none of the two runs were beamed.
 We'll look into that.
-And then the goal of this sprint is mainly just to get Lama 8 training.
+And then the goal of this sprint is mainly just to get LLaMA 8 training.
 And that should be fairly doable.
 And then I can start landing performance improvements.
 The backwards kernels are currently, there's three kernels, and it really should only be one kernel.

 ##### **Geohot** [[00:40:55](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=2455)]
 So yeah, I'm not worried about performance.
-I am worried that two people had on their sprint last week that we were going to have Lama 8b training, and we don't have Lama 8b training.
+I am worried that two people had on their sprint last week that we were going to have LLaMA 8b training, and we don't have LLaMA 8b training.

 ##### **Geohot** [[00:41:10](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=2470)]
 Yeah.

 ##### **Geohot** [[00:41:12](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=2472)]
-Yeah, so we need, regardless of performance, we need to get an MLPerf qualifying Lama 8b training as soon as possible.
+Yeah, so we need, regardless of performance, we need to get an MLPerf qualifying LLaMA 8b training as soon as possible.

 ##### **Wozeparrot** [[00:41:21](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=2481)]
 OK.
 I'll focus on that this week then.